rootsongjc/kubernetes-handbook/content/en/blog/ambient-mesh-l4-traffic-path/index.md

        valid_lft forever preferred_lft forever
 {{</highlight>}}

-As you can see from the output, istioin is a Geneve type virtual NIC that creates a Geneve tunnel with a remote IP of 10.4.3.14, which is the Pod IP of Ztunnel B.
+As you can see from the output, `istioin` is a Geneve-type virtual NIC that creates a Geneve tunnel with a remote IP of `10.4.3.14`, which is the Pod IP of Ztunnel B.

 ###  Check The Routing Rules On Ztunnel B Pod

-Go to the Ztunnel B Pod and use the ip -d a command to check its NIC information.
-You will see that there is a pistioout NIC with an IP of 192.168.127.2, which is the far end of the Geneve tunnel created with the istioin virtual NIC.
+Go to the Ztunnel B Pod and use the `ip -d a` command to check its NIC information.
+You will see that there is a `pistioout` NIC with an IP of `192.168.127.2`, which is the far end of the Geneve tunnel created with the `istioout` virtual NIC.

 Use iptables-save to view the iptables rules within the Pod, and you will see that: